 Our decades-long association with Mr. Pask, who is as much a gentleman as he is a checkers grandmaster, has been for us an unending source of pride and satisfaction.
-We are especially grateful that Mr. Pask has generously allowed us to make available the electronic versions of his books completely free of charge, putting this great source of knowledge within ready reach of anyone, anywhere in the world.
+We are especially grateful that Mr. Pask has generously allowed us to make available the electronic versions of all his books completely free of charge, placing these unmatchable sources of checker knowledge within ready reach of anyone, anywhere in the world.